maver01/find-the-dog-frontend/README.md

 ## Understand the code

 The website contains 3 pages.
-The findTheDog page, triggers a post request to send the uploaded image to the listenng server.
+The findTheDog page triggers a post request to send the uploaded image to the listening server.
 It then polls the server for incoming processed image.
 All server requests are made though _localhost_.

 ## Run the code